shadowed1/Aurora/README.md

 ### How to use:

---user argument is always part of this Flatpak install since we have no root access.
+--user argument is built-in for Flatpak since we have no root access.

 `flatpak search firefox` <br>
 `flatpak install flathub org.mozilla.firefox` <br>